 - If not, please follow SSH Key Management to generate a key first.

-NOTE: We highly advise setting up an SSH config file as well before proceeding, as this will mitigate many potential issues down the road.
+We highly advise setting up an SSH config file before proceeding, as this will mitigate many potential issues down the road.

 Add SSH Key

-A direct link to this page can be found at: https://my.wpengine.com/ssh_keys
+A direct link to the page to add your SSH key to your account can be found at: https://my.wpengine.com/ssh_keys

 - Log in to the User Portal